shabayekdes/alx-higher_level_programming/0x03-python-data_structures/README.md

 # 0x03.
 Python - Data Structures: Lists, Tuples

-1. Print a list of integers
+0. Print a list of integers
-2. Secure access to an element in a list
+1. Secure access to an element in a list
-3. Replace element
+2. Replace element
+3. Print a list of integers... in reverse!